jldd/HELLO_WORLD/README.md

 # What to do in this project ?

 - First visit [carbon.now.sh](https://carbon.now.sh/)
-- chose a nice background
+- Chose a nice background
-- write the programe
+- Write the programe
-- save the image as png
+- Save the image as png
-- name the image as [programming language].png
+- Name the image as [programming language].png
-- store the image in images folder
+- Store the image in images folder
-- use below template code , Add this to necessary place inside <strong>index.html</strong>
+- Use below template code , Add this to necessary place inside <strong>index.html</strong>
-- commit your changes
+- Commit your changes
-- now create a PR mention the image in PR also
+- Now create a PR mention the image in PR also

 <strong>Template Code</strong>